Will we choose songs and hymns I like? What’s for lunch later?

 These are the questions that occupy many minds as we set out for church.
-In this second article of our series, I will suggest two much better questions to be asking as I walk into church, expanding on our church’s “Book of the Term”, “How To Walk Into Church” (Tony Payne).
+In this second article of our series, expanding on our church’s “Book of the Term”, “How To Walk Into Church” (Tony Payne), here are two better questions as I come to church:

 1. How should I respond to God?

 The word “worship” comes from Old English “weorthescipe” – ascribing value or “worth” to something.
 So a good house could be a “place of worship” and a leading town like London a “city of worship”.
 The Prayer Book marriage service expects the groom to say to his bride, “With my body I thee worship”!
-None of these instances mean that we regard the house, city or bride as divine!
+No-one is saying that the house, city or bride is divine!

-“Worship” translates the Greek word proskynēo in (eg) Matthew 2:2 (the wise men came to worship the one born) but could just mean “fall on our knees”, as the servant does in Jesus’ story in Matthew 18:26.
+“Worship” (the Greek word proskynēo) in Matthew 2:2 (the wise men came to worship the newborn child) can just mean “fall on our knees”.
 Thus our English word “worship” has a wider meaning than the Greek one (we take it to include singing and praying, not just kneeling) but also a narrower one (we tend to think only of worship in ‘church’, not in common life as well).

 So here’s a definition (with acknowledgement of DA Carson’s much longer equivalent):